davenaylor/postie/readme.txt

 = Automating checking e-mail =

+By default, postie checks for new e-mail every 30 minutes.
+You can select from a number of different checking intervals in the settings page, under the mailserver tab.

+If you would prefer to have more fine-grained control of how postie checks for mail, you can also set up a crontab.
+This is for advanced users only.
 If your site runs on a UNIX/linux server, and you have shell access, you can enable mail checking using cron; if you don't know anything about cron, skip to the cronless postie section.